summa-dev/circuits-halo2/backend/README.md

 4. Verifying the proof on contract verifier for User #0: true
 ```

 **Note:** In a production environment, users can independently verify their proof using public interfaces, such as Etherscan.
+Also, It's crucial for the prover to inform users about the potential risk of private data leakage, specifically their balances, during the proof verification process.
+This is especially important when using a third-party endpoint to query `verify_inclusion_proof` method.